Getting around Okinawa

 In Japan and Okinawa there is also a service called "Daiko", where a driver comes and drives your car home.
-This substitute driving service is convenient if you drink alcohol, since the limit in Japan is 0 and the punishment for drinking and driving is strict.
+This substitute driving service is convenient if you are too tired to drive back or drink alcohol, since the limit in Japan is 0 and the punishment for drinking and driving is strict.

 The way it works is that two drivers with a car will come to pick you up.
 One of them drives you home in your car, and the other driver follows behind to pick up the first driver when you get to your destination.

 You will see a Daiko Service list at restaurants that offer alcoholic drinks and at pubs.
 Please ask the establishment's staff to call Daiko Service for you or ask a Japanese-speaking friend to do so.
 More information on Daiko (and other public transportation) at the bottom of this page:

 Bicycles are another way to move around the island, although getting up the hill on which OIST is located is quite the challenge, especially in summer.
 The volunteer-run OIST Bike Share is an easy way to rent a (electric) bicycle and is available to our visitors free of charge.

 There are several bicycles reserved exclusively for our visitors, please let us know if you are interested.
 By using one of these bicycles you agree to the bike-share club by-laws, which state that any damage or loss of the bicycle will be charged to the user (there is no insurance).